czarrar/czarrar.github.io/source/_posts/2013-11-06-wednesday-nki.markdown

 # NiLearn

 The subjects for nilearn (ADHD40) appear to be done.
 I modified my prior compile scripts to take from the new preprocessed output (without nuisance correction and bandpass filtering).
-I re-uploaded the files to connectir (waiting to finish).
+I re-uploaded the files to connectir and sent an email to Gael et al. So should be all done here.

+I believe I do want to get access to ADHD200 nitrc sftp so I can upload the data to that site.
+Right now it is on my own connectir nitrc site.

 # Emotional-BS